wy580477/Leech-AIO-APP-EX/README.md

       remote = /mnt/data
       ```

+ 4. For apps which don't support custom path for qBittorrent such as Radarr, uncomment followings line in Caddyfile under config/caddy folder:

+            handle /api* {
+                    reverse_proxy * localhost:61804
+            }

+    Then run following command for change to take effect:

+            docker exec allinone sv restart caddy

+ 5. Aria2 JSON-RPC path： \${GLOBAL_PORTAL_PATH}/jsonrpc
+    Aria2 XML-RPC path： \${GLOBAL_PORTAL_PATH}/rpc
- 4. It is not possible to configure a Rclone remote which requires web authentication through Rclone web UI in this app.
+ 6. It is not possible to configure a Rclone remote which requires web authentication through Rclone web UI in this app.
- 5. Aria2 BT tracker list is auto-updated each time dyno restarted, rename or delete /content/aria2/tracker.sh file to disable this function.
- 6. Portal page config file homer_en.yml and icon resources are under content/homer_conf directory in repository, use path as ./assets/tools/example.png to add the new icon to homer config file.
  7. Vmess proxy protocol: AlterID is 0, you can connect to either Vmess WS port 80 or Vmess WS tls port 443.
 Xray settings can be modified via content/xray.yaml file in repository.
 Heroku is difficult to connect in mainland China.

       <details>